 Normally, it takes the SOS 5-10 business days to process the reinstatement.

 The Maine SOS also offers 24 hour or immediate expedited processing options.

 How long does your Maine Corporation have to be inactive with the state before you wouldn’t have any fees, and would just have to start over with a new Maine Corporation?

-You can reinstate a Maine corporation for six years after the date of administrative dissolution.
+You can reinstate a corporation or LLC in Maine for six years after the date of administrative dissolution.
 After six years, you would have to start over with a new Maine business entity.
-A Maine corporations name is only protected for three years after administrative dissolution.
+A Maine corporation’s name is only protected for three years after administrative dissolution.
 If it has been longer, you will have to do a name search before reinstating the corporation.